cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 <https://cvmfs.readthedocs.io/>`_.
 To find out more about accessing this data see the instructions
 `here <https://www.gw-openscience.org/cvmfs/>`_.

 .. note::

-   To run a heterodyne analysis as multiple jobs on your own machine you can install HTCondor for a single machine.
-Installation instructions for various Linux distributions are found `here
+   To run a heterodyne analysis as multiple jobs on your own machine with HTCondor see :ref:`Local use of HTCondor`.
-   <https://research.cs.wisc.edu/htcondor/instructions/>`_ and it is recommended to install
-   ``mini[ht]condor``, which configures HTCondor to run on a single node.
-If you have multiple cores and a large amount of memory this can be a reasonable option.

 Example: two simulated pulsar signals
 =====================================